 In this scenario, designers often care about joint power-performance system metrics after DTM techniques have been applied.
-Figure 8 through Figure 10 shows the power and power-performance metrics (energy, energy-delay, and energy-delay) for the ST, SMT, and CMP architectures after applying the DTM techniques.
+Figure 7 through Figure 9 shows the power and power-performance metrics (energy, energy-delay, and energy-delay) for the ST, SMT, and CMP architectures after applying the DTM techniques.
 All of the results in these figures are compared against the baseline ST machine without DTM.
-From these figure, we see that the dominant trend is that global DTM techniques, in particular DVS, tend to have superior energy-efficiency compared to the local techniques for most configurations.
+From these figure, we see that the dominating trend is that global DTM techniques, in particular DVS, tend to have superior energy-effi ciency compared to the local techniques for most configurations.
 This is true because the global nature of the DTM mechanism means that a larger portion of the chip will be cooled, resulting in a larger savings.
-This is especially obvious for the DVS mechanism, because DVS's cubic power savings is significantly higher than the power savings that the throttling techniques provide.
-The two local thermal management techniques, rename and register file throttling, do not contribute to a large power savings while enabled, as these techniques are designed to target specific temperature hotspots and thus have very little impact on global power dissipation.
-However, from an energy-efficiency point of view, local techniques can be competitive because in some cases they offer better performance than global schemes.
+This is especially obvious for the DVS mechanism, because the DVS's cubic power savings is significantly higher than the power savings that the throttling techniques provide.
+The two local thermal management techniques, rename and register fi le throttling, do not contribute to a large power savings while enabled, as these techniques are designed to target specific temperature hotspots and thus have very little impact on global power dissipation.
+However, from an energy-efficiency point of view, these local technique can be competitive because in some cases they offer better performance than global schemes.

-Figure 8 shows the results for the ST machine.
+Figure 7 shows the results for the ST machine.
 Because DTM is rarely engaged for the ST architecture, there is a relatively small power overhead for these benchmarks.
 These ST results provide a baseline to decide whether SMT and CMP are still energy-efficient after DTM techniques are applied.

-From Figure 9 we can see that the SMT architecture is superior to the ST architecture for all DTM techniques except for rename throttling.
-As expected, the DVS techniques perform quite well, although with high-L2 miss rate benchmarks register file throttling, due to performance advantages, does nearly as well as DVS for ED.
+From Figure 8 we can see that the SMT architecture is superior to the ST architecture for all DTM techniques except for rename throttling.
+As expected, the DVS techniques perform quite well, although with high-L2 miss rate benchmarks register fi le throttling does nearly as well as DVS for ED, due to performance advantages.